 Lebanon man charged with fentanyl death of Advance mother of four

 Jun.
-13—A third man has been charged in Boone County with dealing in a controlled substance resulting in death after he sold fentanyl that killed an Advance mother, according to court records.
+15—A third man has been charged in Boone County with dealing in a controlled substance resulting in death after he sold fentanyl that killed an Advance mother, according to court records.

 Phone records linked Zachary P. Taylor, 28, and Heather Akers, 37, who texted him and asked to buy heroin in February, according to a probable cause affidavit.
 Akers and Taylor texted back and forth several times Feb.
 9 and 10, and he agreed to deliver a narcotic to her home after her boyfriend fell asleep, according to court records.